 CTO-PCI procedure

 All interventional procedures were performed using standard techniques.
 The selection of arterial access depends on the characteristics of the target lesions.
-Generally, one of the right radial arteries or right femoral arteries puncture was performed.
-If necessary, two arteries among right radial artery, left radial artery, right femoral artery and left femoral artery puncture were performed.
-We preferred the Amplatz Left guiding catheter when performing CTO-PCI of right coronary artery, and we preferred the EBU or the Extra Backup guiding catheter when performing CTO-PCI of left anterior descending (LAD) and left circumflex artery.
+Generally, puncture of one of the right radial arteries or right femoral arteries was performed.
+If necessary, puncture of two arteries among the right radial artery, left radial artery, right femoral artery and left femoral artery were performed.
+We preferred the Amplatz Left guiding catheter when performing CTO-PCI of the right coronary artery, and we preferred the EBU or the Extra Backup guiding catheter when performing CTO-PCI of the left anterior descending (LAD) and left circumflex artery.
 The anterograde wire escalation (AWE) strategy was employed for anterograde crossing of the CTO.
-AWE was usually started with a soft (tip load = 0.8 g), tapered polymer-jacketed guidewire (such as Fielder XT, Asahi Intecc, Japan), a tapered polymer-jacketed guidewire (such as Pilot 50, Abbott, United States), a stiff guidewire (such as Miracle 6, Asahi Intecc, Japan), or a stiff, tapered guidewire (such as Conquest, Asahi Intecc, Japan).
+AWE was usually started with a soft (tip load = 0.8 g), tapered polymer-jacketed guidewire (such as Fielder XT, Asahi Intecc, Japan), a tapered polymer-jacketed guidewire (such as Pilot 50, Abbott, United States), a stiff guidewire (such as Miracle 6, Asahi Intecc), or a stiff, tapered guidewire (such as Conquest, Asahi Intecc).

-AWE technique was always performed using an over-the-wire system (such as Finecross microcatheter, Terumo, Japan, or Corsair microcatheter, Asahi Intecc, Japan) to support the guidewire.
-Microcatheter allowed rapid exchange of guidewires while maintaining wire position and improved guidewire torque response.
+AWE technique was always performed using an over-the-wire system (such as Finecross microcatheter, Terumo, Japan, or Corsair microcatheter, Asahi Intecc) to support the guidewire.
+A microcatheter allowed rapid exchange of guidewires, while maintaining wire position and improving guidewire torque response.
 Microcatheters also improve support and enable dynamic alterations of the penetration power of the guidewire by changing the distance between the microcatheter tip and wire tip.
 Some of the preferred wires are able to cross the CTO lesions either directly or with the support of the over-the-wire system.
 If the first soft wire entered the subintimal space of the occlusion segment and failed to cross the CTO lesion, we upgraded to a stiff, tapered wire for crossing using the parallel wires technique.
 If the first wire could not enter the proximal cap of the CTO lesion, we used a higher-tip-load tapered wire to puncture the proximal cap and then downgraded to a softer, tapered polymer-jacketed guidewire to cross the occlusion.
 If the CTO had tortuous vessels or unclear vascular anatomy, the knuckle wire technique was usually attempted with a polymer-jacketed guidewire (such as Fielder XT or Pilot 50).
-Other techniques including the buddy wire technique, multiwire plaque crushing, subintimal tracking and reentry, and balloon jailing, were also employed as required.
+Other techniques including the buddy wire technique, multiwire plaque crushing, subintimal tracking and reentry, and balloon jailing were also employed as required.
 All PCI procedures were performed by experienced interventionists who handled at least 50 cases of CTO-PCI annually.

 Statistical analysis

 Continuous variables are presented as the mean ± SD, and categorical data are presented as numbers (proportions).
 The data were statistically analyzed using Pearson’s χ2 test for categorical variables, and Students’ t test was used to compare the quantitative data.
 Significant independent factors and risk ratio with 95% confidence interval (CI) were assessed by multivariate logistic regression analysis.
-Analyses were performed using SPSS software (version 21.0; SPSS Inc., Chicago, Illinois), and P < 0.05 (2-sided) was considered statistically significant.
+Analyses were performed using SPSS software (version 21.0; SPSS Inc., Chicago, IL, United States), and P < 0.05 (2-sided) was considered statistically significant.

 RESULTS